merenlab/world-map-r/README.md

 install.packages('raster')
 ```

 If everything went OK so far, you are golden.
-After this the only thing you need ot do is to download the appropriate shape file for your map.
+After this the only thing you need to do is to download the appropriate shape file for your map.
 The example above is from Istanbul, so I went to [the download GADM data page](https://gadm.org/download_country_v3.html), found the relevant country from the combo box, which is Turkey in my case, and download the 'shapefile' linked in the results.
 Unpacking the zip file revealed a new directory, `gadm36_TUR_shp`, in which I found a file called `gadm36_TUR_0.shp`.

 The next thing I did was to update the code with the path for this file in the settings section: